haothien/sum2num/README.md

 1. Using MyBigMain.jar :

--Download and save only MyBigMain.jar to your computer and run
+      Download only MyBigMain.jar to your computer and run

 2. Using MyBigNumber.java and MyBigMain.java :